VitruviusLabs/typescript/packages/ts-predicate/docs/TypeGuard.md

 isCallable(value: unknown): boolean
 ```

-Narrow down the value to being not constructible.## HasAllowedKeys
+Narrow down the value to being a function, but not a constructible one
+(it cannot create an object by using `new`).

+## HasAllowedKeys

 ```ts
 hasAllowedKeys(value: object, allowed_keys: Array<string>): boolean